SimonHazard/MemeOver/README.md

 # MemeOver

-An overlay application that shares images from a Discord channel and displays them in real-time on your overlay.
+An overlay application that lets friends send memes to each other in real time from a Discord text channel.
+With the MemeOver repository, you can create your own Discord bot and connect it to this open-source solution.

-## Getting Started
+## Development

 Follow these steps to get the project up and running on your local machine for development and testing purposes.